 Most transportation law pertaining to train accidents is found in Title 49 of the United States Code.
-Our lawyers are very knowledgeable in this body of law and are very familiar with the various regulatory agencies involved.
-We handle a number of different kinds of train accidents including:
+Our lawyer is very knowledgeable in this body of law and is very familiar with the various regulatory agencies involved.
+We handle a number of different kinds of train accidents, including:

 - Collisions between two trains